Data highlight

 HOW WE STACK UP

-Deaths of women during pregnancy through one year afterward, per 100,000 live births.
+Deaths of women during pregnancy, childbirth, or within 42 days of a pregnancy ending, per 100,000 live births

 0